Introduction to Samba Server in Linux

 - The working of the samba server is totally dependent on the SMB or CIFS protocol.
 It works as a central system that has several resources connected to it in order to exchange the data or to access other physical resources like a printer.
 It makes sure that the sharing mechanism could be implemented using the Linux platform.
 In the usual case, the process to share files or other documents is pretty complex when it comes to exchanging the data between the different operating system, but the systems that are connected with the samba server can exchange or share the files with ease.

 How to Create Samba Users?

 In order to work with the samba server in Linux, there must be a user account that will help one to access the shared resources or the files.
 There is a simple procedure that has to be followed in order to create the samba user.
 The very first thing is to add a Linux user.
-The command “adduser username” can be used to add the new user in the Linux or UNIX based operating system.
-Once the user is added now its turn to add the user in the samba server which could be achieved using “# smbpasswd -a username” command.
+The command “adduser username” can be used to add the new user in the Linux or UNIX based operating system; once the user is added, now it turns to add the user to the samba server, which could be achieved using “# smbpasswd -a username” command.

 How to access Samba Shared Files?

 This has been a guide to Samba Server in Linux.
-Here we discussed the Introduction, what is samba server, how to work and access Samba Server in Linux.
+Here we discussed the basic concept, how to work, create and access Samba Server in Linux respectively.
 You can also go through our other suggested articles to learn more –